soundpress/RulesOfNYC/docs/c22/index.rst

 (b) Disciplinary hearing procedures.

    (1) Pre-Hearing Detention (PHD).
+When you are placed in Pre-Hearing Detention (PHD) prior to your disciplinary hearing,

+      (i) You will be issued a Notice of Pre-Hearing Detention within twenty-four (24) hours of the placement, which will state the reason for the placement in PHD.

+      (ii) You will have the opportunity to respond to the Notice of Pre-Hearing Detection, verbally, or in writing in a designated space on the Notice form.

-Where you are placed in Pre-Hearing Detention (PHD) prior to your disciplinary hearing, the infraction hearing will be completed within three (3) business days of your transfer to PHD.
-If the infraction hearing cannot be completed within three (3) business days, the Adjudication Captain will assess whether it is likely that a hearing will be completed within another three (3) business days.
-PHD placement may be extended once for a maximum of another three (3) business days.
-If the hearing is not completed within that time the Chief of Facility Operations or his/her designee shall determine whether you should be placed in Close Custody.
+      (iii) The infraction hearing will be completed within three (3) business days of your transfer to PHD whenever possible, but you shall not be held in PHD for more than seven (7) business days.
+If the hearing is not held in such time, you must be released from PHD.

    (2) Disciplinary Infraction Hearings.
-If you are not placed in PHD, the infraction hearing will take place within three (3) business days after you receive written notice, unless any further delay is justified in accordance with Directive 6500R-B III.C.2.
-Hearings may be held in absentia (that is, without you present) only under the following circumstances:

-      (i) You are notified of the hearing and refuse to appear; or

-      (ii) You appear and are extremely disruptive, causing a situation, which is unduly hazardous to institutional safety, and necessitating your removal from the hearing room thus constituting a constructive refusal to appear.
-When either of these situations arises, the justification for holding the hearing in absentia shall be clearly documented in the Adjudication Captain's decision.
+If you are not placed in PHD, the infraction hearing will take place within three (3) business days after you receive written notice, unless any further delay is justified in accordance with disciplinary due process Your hearing may be held in absentia (that is, without you present) only if the following occurs: (i) you are notified of the hearing and refuse to appear; or (ii) you appear and are extremely disruptive, causing a situation that is unduly hazardous to institutional safety that necessitates your removal from the hearing room If your hearing is held in absentia, the justification for holding the hearing in absentia shall be clearly documented in the Adjudication Captain's decision.

-   (3) If you request a hearing you have the following rights:
+   (3) At your hearing, you have the following rights:

-      (i) To personally appear.
+      (i) To personally appear;

-      (ii) To make statements.
+      (ii) To make statements;

-      (iii) To present material, relevant, and non-duplicative evidence.
+      (iii) To present material, relevant, and non-duplicative evidence;

-      (iv) To have witnesses testify at the hearing, provided they are reasonably available and attending the infraction hearing will not be unduly hazardous to the institutional safety or correctional goals.
+      (iv) To have witnesses testify at the hearing, provided they are reasonably available and their attendance at the infraction hearing will not be unduly hazardous to the institutional safety of correctional goals.

-      (v) If you are illiterate or if your case is very complicated, you have a right to be helped by a "hearing facilitator" (not a lawyer).
+      (v) If you are non-English speaking, illiterate, blind, deaf, have poor vision, are hard of hearing, or if your case is very complicated, you have a right to be helped by a "hearing facilitator" (not a lawyer).
+The hearing facilitator shall be designated by the chief administrative officer, or the chief administrative officer's designee, at least twenty-four (24) hours prior to the hearing.
+The hearing facilitator may assist you with:

+         (aa) Interviewing witnesses;

+         (bb) Obtaining evidence and/or written statements;

+         (cc) Providing assistance at the disciplinary hearing;

+         (dd) Providing assistance understanding administrative segregation decisions;

+         (ee) Providing assistance understanding the evidence relied on by the hearing officer and the reasons for action taken;

+         (ff) Providing assistance understanding the waiver of any rights; and

+         (gg) Providing assistance in filing an appeal.

-      (vi) If you do not understand or are not able to communicate in English well enough to conduct the hearing in English, you have a right to an interpreter.
+      (vi) If you do not understand or are not able to communicate in English well enough to conduct the hearing in English, you have a right to an interpreter in addition to a hearing facilitator.

-      (vii) You have a right to appeal an adverse decision.
+      (vii) You have a right to appeal a decision against you.

-(c) Close Custody and Close Custody/Protective Custody.
+      (viii) You have a right to have the hearing recorded.

+(c) Protective custody.

-   (1) If you are transferred to close custody (CC), including protective custody (CC/PC), the Department will determine within two (2) business days whether you should continue in such housing.
-If you do not consent to a decision to continue CC or CC/PC placement, you will be provided with written notice as set forth in 39 RCNY § 1-04(a)(1).
+   (1) If you are transferred to protective custody (PC), the Department will determine within two (2) business days whether you should continue in such housing.
+If you do not consent to a decision to continue PC placement, you will be provided with written notice as set forth in 39 RCNY § 1-04(a)(1).

-   (2) The hearing will be held no sooner than 24 hours and no later than three (3) business days after you receive the written notice of your Close Custody security designation, unless an adjournment is required or for one of the reasons set forth in Directive 6006R-C III.
-E. 8.
+   (2) The hearing will be held no sooner than 24 hours and no later than three (3) business days after you receive the written notice of your PC housing placement, unless an adjournment is required or for one of the reasons set forth in Directive 6007R-A.

-   (3) The Adjudication Captain will recommend whether you should remain in CC or CC/PC to the Chief of Facility Operations in writing within one (1) business day after the hearing.
-You will receive a copy of the decision of the Chief of Facility Operations or designee.
+   (3) The Adjudication Captain will recommend whether you should remain in PC to the Operations Security Intelligence Unit (OSIU) in writing within one (1) business day after the hearing.
+You will receive a copy of the decision from OSIU.

-   (4) If you are placed in CC or CC/PC, the Department will review your case every twenty-eight (28) days to see if you should remain in CC or CC/PC.
+   (4) If you are placed in PC the Department will review your placement thirty (30) days after OSIU initially determined the assignment and then every sixty (60) days thereafter to see if you should remain in PC.
 You will be notified in writing of the results of that review.

    (5) If you request a hearing you will have the following rights:

-      (i) To personally appear.
+      (i) To personally appear;

-      (ii) To be informed of the evidence against you that resulted in the designation.
+      (ii) To be informed of the evidence against you that resulted in the designation, subject to limitations regarding confidential information to protect another person's safety or facility security;

-      (iii) The opportunity to make a statement.
+      (iii) The opportunity to make a statement;

-      (iv) To call witnesses, subject to the Adjudication Captain's discretion.
+      (iv) To call witnesses subject to the Adjudication Captain's discretion;

-      (v) To present evidence.
+      (v) To present evidence;

       (vi) The right to a written determination with reasons.

-(d) Miscellaneous.

-   (1) If you are illiterate, if your case is very complicated, or a pre-hearing transfer has restricted access to potential witnesses, you have a right to be helped by a "hearing facilitator" (not a lawyer).
-In hearings other than disciplinary infraction hearings, the Department may in its discretion allow you to have a lawyer present who is willing to represent you.

-   (2) If you do not understand English an interpreter will be provided.

-   (3) The proceedings of the hearing are recorded.